chbandeira/money-manager/README.md

 ## Configure Firebase

-The firebaseConfig at money-manager\src\environments\environment.ts need to be configured.
+The firebaseConfig at environment.ts and environment.prod.ts need to be configured.
 See https://firebase.google.com/docs/

 ## Development server